SeRViCE-Lab/website/README.md

 Generate site for production:

-    make gen-production
+    make prod

-Publish site via SSH (SSH publisher requires hyde version > 0.8.6):
+Publish site via SFTP

-    make sync
+    make web

-Remember to change your user name in the make file as well as ssh server domain name.
+Remember to change your user name in the make file as well as SFTP server domain name.

 License
 =======